iiasa/GLOBIOM_doc/source/R.rst

 Determine the right location with the File Explorer, and make sure to pick the ``x64`` subdirectory holding the 64-bit executables if you have a 64-bit Windows installation.

+**Beware:** applications that are already running when you change environment variables will not see the changes and have to be restarted for the changes to take effect.

 Linux and MacOS
 ^^^^^^^^^^^^^^^
 Assuming bash is your default shell, you can set an environment variable with the ``export`` command.